Electric car jargon explained: from AC to ZEV

 Charging your electric car at work using charging points installed by your employer.

 Zero Emission Vehicle.
-See also OZEZ: the government’s Office for Zero Emission Vehicles.
+See also OZEV: the government’s Office for Zero Emission Vehicles.

 ALSO READ: